jamalhussainshah/Web-application-Research-Papers/WordPress Web application research.md

 ### Methodology:

-We started by identifying the most commonly used web applications, including content management systems and e-commerce platforms.
-We then conducted a vulnerability assessment of each web application, using a combination of automated tools and manual testing.
+We started by identifying the most commonly used web applications, including content management systems.
+I then conducted a vulnerability assessment of each web application, using a combination of automated tools and manual testing.

 ### During our testing, I have identified the following vulnerabilities on 1-14-2023